 How can you stop baby crying when you change his diaper?

 Does your baby start crying and wriggling around when it's time to change him or her?
-This is a common situation for many parents, but one that can sbe very stressful.
+A common situation for many parents, but one that can be very stressful.
 Here's our advice on how to make changing your baby a pleasant experience.

 Why does baby cry during diaper changes?